nestybox/sysbox/README.md

 enables.
 External maintainers and contributors are welcomed.

-Nestybox uses Sysbox as the core of it's Sysbox enterprise product (Sysbox-EE), which consists of Sysbox plus proprietary features meant for enterprise use (e.g., enhanced security, efficiency, testing, as well as Nestybox support).
+Nestybox uses Sysbox as the core of it's Sysbox enterprise product (Sysbox-EE), which consists of Sysbox plus proprietary features meant for enterprise use.

 To ensure synergy between the Sysbox project and commercial entities such as Nestybox, we use the following criteria when considering adding functionality to
 Sysbox:

 Any features that mainly benefit individual practitioners are made part of the Sysbox open-source project.
-Any features that mainly address enterprise-level needs are not part of the Sysbox open-source project.
+Any features that mainly address enterprise-level are reserved for the Sysbox Enterprise Edition.

 The Sysbox project maintainers will make this determination on a feature by feature basis, with total transparency.
 The goal is to create a balanced